mollybanks/A1-mollybanks/instructions.md

 #### 3.3 Your Report: What to include?

-First, in your own words, you should include a brief paragraph that summarizes what you did to find your visualization and you should explain why you selected the visulization.
+First, in your own words, you should include a brief paragraph that summarizes what you did to find your data visualization and you should explain why you selected the visulization.
 In addition, you should include a link to your visualization.
-(About 100 words.) [complete:
+(About 100 words.) [complete: ]

 Second, your report should include a description of the vizualization; that is, what specifically does the data visualization show?
 (About 100 words.) [complete:  ]